ed-sivick/12-employee_tracker/README.md

  This is a command-line app that generates a CMS, Content Management System, allowing users to track company employees by adding or viewing departments, roles, and employees.
 The user can also update employee roles.
 _____
 ## Layout:
-A **employee_db** database and associated tables were created per instructions as shown in the **schema.sql** file.
+An **employee_db** database and associated tables were created per instructions as shown in the **schema.sql** file.
 The information was copied/pasted to a New Query Tab inside MySql Workbench.
 Data as shown in the **seeds.sql** file was inserted into the tables, and the tables were created in Workbench.
-Once the app is installed and invoked (per installation), the user is prompted to select a function from the following selection:
+Once the app is installed and invoked (per installation), the user is prompted to select a function from the following:
 - **Add a department**, and the user is prompted to add the name of the new department
 - **Add a role**, and the user is directed to another series of prompts related to adding a new employee role/position
 - **Add an employee**, and the user is directed to another series of prompts related to adding a new employee